Teradata/stacki-wiki/Home.md

 Stacki supports RedHat and its variants.
 We generally develop on CentOS but we always test on RHEL to give you the choice of platform

+## Applications

+Every application from big data to cloud requires real electrons on real silicon.
+This is a short list of what we've used Stacki to install for clients large and small.
+If you can do it in Linux, Stacki can automate it over 1000s of machines.

+* Big Data: Cloudera, Hortonworks, MapR, Pivotal, BigInsights, Spark, Storm, Cassandra, MongoDB, RabbitMQ, R
+* Cloud: OpenStack, CloudStack, VMWare
+* HPC: Torque, Slurm, MOAB, MPI, UGE/OGS/SGE, PBS, CUDA, LSF, PGI
+* Misc: CoreOS, ESXI, Puppet, Ansible, Chef, Salt, Ceph, GPFS, Intel Developer Tools,